-The railroad’s track is part of the what was originally the Napa Valley Railroad founded by early California pioneer Samuel Brannan in 1864.
-Brannan established it to bring tourists to the resort town of Calistoga, California which he also founded.
+The railroad track is part of the Napa Valley Railroad, founded by early California pioneer Samuel Brannan in 1864.
+Brannan established it to bring tourists to Calistoga, California, which he also founded.

 The Napa Valley Wine Train has been in operation since 1989 and has now carried several million passengers.
 The wine train can carry nearly 400 passengers through the Napa Valley and usually makes two trips a day.
 The train is pulled by a 1950s era diesel engine.